initializ-buildpacks/datadog/README.md

 ## Behavior

-This buildpack will participate if all the following conditions are met
+This buildpack will participate if all the following conditions are met.

 * The `$BP_DATADOG_ENABLED` is set to a truthy value (i.e. `true`, `t`, `1` ignoring case)